Shweta-creater/Rest3-component.md/Dummy api.md

           Create a new entity or update an existing one.

   ## DELETE-
-          Removes all current representations of the target resource given by a URI
+          Removes all current representations of the target resource given by a URI.

+   **REST**